Search Jobs In Santa Rosa

 THIS RECRUITMENT IS PROMOTIONAL ONLY.
 YOU MUST PRESENTLY BE A FULL- OR PART-TIME REGULAR OR PROBATIONARY COUNTY OF SONOMA, COMMUNITY DEVELOPMENT COMMISSION, SONOMA COUNTY FAIRGROUNDS, OR SONOMA COUNTY WATER AGENCY EMPLOYEE IN ORDER TO APPLY FOR THIS POSITION.

-The Sheriff's Office has requested a department promotional certification to fill a Sheriff's Payroll Clerk position.
-Only qualified permanent and/or probationary Sheriff's Office employees on the eligible list may be eligible for referral to the department for the advertised position.
-This employment list may also be used to fill future full-time or part-time positions as they occur during the active status of the list.
+The Sonoma County Water Agency (Sonoma Water) has requested a department promotional certification to fill an Administrative Services Officer I position.
+Only qualified permanent and/or probationary Department employees on the eligible list may be eligible for referral to the department for the advertised position.
+This employment list may also be used to fill future full-time, part-time, or extra-help (temporary) positions as they occur during the active status of the list.

-The ideal candidate will possess many of the following:
+As the ideal candidate for this position, you will be self-motivated, well-organized, and possess many of the following:

 Minimum Qualifications

-Experience: Any combination of work experience which would provide the opportunity to acquire the knowledge and abilities listed.
-Normally, two years of experience in bookkeeping, statistical work, or accounting activities including the processing of payroll and personnel records, would provide such opportunity.
+Experience: Experience which would provide the opportunity to acquire the knowledge and abilities listed.
+Normally, two years of progressively responsible experience in a professional, human resources, administrative or fiscal staff position would provide such an opportunity.
+Experience supervising professional, administrative or technical staff is desirable.

 Knowledge, Skills, and Abilities